PrestaShop/prestashop.github.io/news/_posts/releases/2021-10-06-prestashop-1-7-8-0-available.md

 ![illustration lazy loading](/assets/images/2021/10/illustration_lazy_loading.png)

-Lazy loading is a technique that defers the loading of non-critical resources to the page load.
-We recommend all theme developers to this technology to enhance their themes to improve the merchant’s store performances.
+Lazy loading is a technique that defers the loading of non-critical resources until the page load.
+We recommend all theme developers to use this technology to enhance their themes and to improve the merchant’s store performances.

 ## Improvement of the UI